Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Independent-particle model

-We show in Fig.~\ref{fig:res_bulk_vs_fs}(a) and \ref{fig:res_bulk_vs_fs}(c) the $E_T(\xi)$ curves for temperatures $T=6$~K and $T=8$~K, respectively.
-One can see that in a finite-size system the non-analytic behavior across the BEC transition is smoothed, as evidenced by the behavior of the derivative $\partial{E_T}/{\partial \xi}$ (short-dashed blue lines).
-Additionally, the energy per particle in the fermion case is also slightly increased with respect to the bulk value (long-dashed lines).
+We show in Fig.~\ref{fig:res_bulk_vs_fs}(a) and \ref{fig:res_bulk_vs_fs}(c) the $E_T(\xi)$ curves for $T=6$~K, in the fully polarized case ($P=1$) and unpolarized ($P=0$) case, respectively.
+One can see that in a finite-size system the non-analytic behavior across the BEC transition is smoothed, as evidenced by the behavior of the derivative $\partial{E_T}/{\partial \xi}$ (blue lines).

 The finite-size smoothing of the $E_T(\xi)$ curves is mirrored into the $\xi_E(T)$ curves, as can be seen in Figs.~\ref{fig:res_bulk_vs_fs}(b) and \ref{fig:res_bulk_vs_fs}(d) (blue triangles).
 The inflection due to BEC is much less evident, and finite-size effects generally flatten the $\xi_E(T)$ curve in its proximity.
 Nevertheless, the energy in the fermion limit ($\xi = -1$) is changed only slightly.
 In this case, the critical value of $\xi$ turns out to be very close to 0, preventing a a good fit with the functional form of Eq.~(\ref{eq:csi_exp_mine}).
 Therefore, we found it necessary to slightly change the way of extrapolating results to the fermion case.
 We notice that the behavior of $\xi_E(T)$ close to $\xi = 0$ is effectively linear, and hence we adopt a fitting function of the form: